-While that has been a benevolent factor for international equity market returns this year, it does raise some
+While that has been a benevolent factor for international equity market returns this year, it does raise some concerns about future risks, if and when investors become more demanding on the evidence and on seeing the actual bottom-line benefits of corporate AI and high-volume data processing adoptions.

-The foregoing comments on an increasingly overconcerns about future risks, if and when investors concentrated US equity market is just one factor in this become more demanding on the evidence and on decision.
-The group of big technology stocks known seeing the actual bottom-line benefits of corporate AI as the Magnificent Seven- Nvidia, Microsoft, Apple, and high-volume data processing adoptions.
-Amazon, Meta Platforms, Alphabet and Tesla- is responsible for 60% of the S&P 500 index's total return So far, this constructive view of the US technology this year.
-Prior to its 18% early-July rally, Tesla had not sector has been justified, in terms of the distributions of participated, so the H1 2024 market dominance by US revenue and profit growth forecast through the year to tech was confined to the "Big Six."
-Nvidia alone has 30 June, for the impending reporting season. contributed just above 30% of the gains in the S&P The US Information Technology sector is expected 500, year-to-date.
-In addition, Microsoft, Amazon, and to report the third-highest annual earnings growth Alphabet have collectively contributed 26% of the gain, rate of all eleven sectors at 16.4%.
-Two IT sector suband Apple and Meta Platforms together contributed industries are projected to report double-digit growth: 11%.
-Weight-loss drug maker Eli Lilly (Zepbound) had Semiconductors & Semiconductor Equipment (51%) and also rallied 55% year to date, and it now the tenth Technology Hardware, Storage, & Peripherals (10%). largest stock in the S&P 500, just above Tesla by market Two words suffice to cover the theme at play here: capitalisation.
-Excluding Berkshire Hathaway and Lilly, "Big Data."
-It is pertinent to note that if NVIDIA were and Amazon -which counts as Consumer Discretionary, excluded, the annual earnings growth rate for the US IT despite its heavy internet reliance- the rest of the Top sector would drop from +16.4% to +6.9%.
-Ten are all Tech. companies, whether classified as pure IT or as Communications Services.
+So far, this constructive view of the US technology sector has been justified, in terms of the distributions of revenue and profit growth forecast through the year to 30 June, for the impending reporting season.

+The US Information Technology sector is expected to report the third-highest annual earnings growth rate of all eleven sectors at 16.4%.
+Two IT sector sub-industries are projected to report double-digit growth: Semiconductors & Semiconductor Equipment (51%) and Technology Hardware, Storage, & Peripherals (10%).
+Two words suffice to cover the theme at play here: "Big Data."
+It is pertinent to note that if NVIDIA were excluded, the annual earnings growth rate for the US IT sector would drop from +16.4% to +6.9%.